dask/dask/docs/source/bag-creation.rst

 ``db.from_imperative``
 ----------------------

-You can construct a dask bag from :doc:`dask.delayed<imperative.rst>` values using the ``db.from_imperative`` function.
-See :doc:`documentation on using dask.delayed with collections`<imperative-collections>` for more information.
+You can construct a dask bag from :doc:`dask.delayed <imperative>` values using the ``db.from_imperative`` function.
+See :doc:`documentation on using dask.delayed with collections <imperative-collections>` for more information.